 Ramadan is the ninth month in the Islamic calendar, a holy month for Muslims, who fast, pray and practice introspection during this time.
 This year, Ramadan begins on April 12 and ends on May 12.

-During Ramadan, adults of Muslim faith do not eat or drink from sunrise to sunset, practicing fasting, which is a fundamental principle of Islam.
+During Ramadan, adults of Muslim faith do not eat or drink from sunrise to sunset, practising fasting, which is a fundamental principle of Islam.
 At the end of the daily fast, during the night, Muslims share meals with each other, with family or friends which are called iftar.
 As fasting is seen as a spiritual principle, Ramadan is also a time where people abstain from anything impure such as alcohol consumption, cigarettes, bad behaviors, and impure thoughts, and instead dedicate themselves to prayer and charity.

 Ramadan is not a federal holiday in the United States.